Allarity Therapeutics Inc. (ALLR) Stock: A SWOT Analysis

-The average price point forecasted by analysts for Allarity Therapeutics Inc. (ALLR) is $8.00, The public float for ALLR is 0.24M, and currently, short sellers hold a 57.79% ratio of that floaft.
-The average trading volume of ALLR on May 04, 2023 was 2.59M shares.
+The public float for ALLR is 0.24M, and currently, short sellers hold a 69.95% ratio of that floaft.
+The average trading volume of ALLR on May 11, 2023 was 2.86M shares.

+The stock price of Allarity Therapeutics Inc. (NASDAQ: ALLR) has jumped by 4.76 compared to previous close of 0.38.
+Despite this, the company has seen a gain of 5.38% in its stock price over the last five trading days.

 Sponsored